erpdev09/AI-AGENT/README.md

 ## Usage (HOW TO DOCS) will be update in due time

 1. Configure your search parameters in the appropriate configuration files
-2. Ensure database connection is properly set up
+2. Ensure database connection is properly set up(PostgreSQL)
-3. Run the main application script
+3. Run the main application script (Under twiiter/scrapper/main.js) or (twitter-scrapper/custom-scrapper/scrapper.js)
 4. Monitor the automated interactions through logs or database queries
+5. Setup db and tables using the (/config/tableschema.sql)

 ## Notes

-- Be mindful of Twitter's rate limits and terms of service when using this tool
+- Be mindful of Twitter's rate limits and terms of service when using this tool.
-- Consider implementing delay between actions to avoid account restrictions
-- Secure your API keys and credentials, especially blockchain private keys
+- Secure your API keys and credentials, especially blockchain private keys.
-- For full documentation, refer to the `docs/` directory
+- For full documentation, refer to the `docs/` directory (Updatingt this in due time)

 ## Dependencies